 For detailed information about each camping area in the Cooloola Recreation Area, see the camping page.

 Where can I camp?

 In designated camping areas only.
 Keep groups small; large groups have more environmental impact and can adversely affect the experience of other visitors.
-Group activity permits may be required for large groups.
+Organised event permits may be required for large groups.

 Do I need to book?

 Yes definitely.
 Advance bookings are required at all camping areas in Cooloola*.
 NB: reserving or roping off areas is not permitted.